MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-add-drivergroupfilter-command.md

 ---
 title: add-DriverGroupFilter
-description: Reference topic for add-DriverGroupFilter, which adds a filter to a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for add-DriverGroupFilter, which adds a filter to a driver group on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article